 Now TV offers timed chunks culled from Sky's various subscription channels.
 For many the biggest lure will be the movie package.
 Unlike Sky's satellite-delivered platform, Now TV is a dip-in/leave whenever proposition, useful when you've blazed through everything of interest.

-New subscribers get a 30 day free trial for the movie service, which then migrates to a monthly fee of £8.99.
+New subscribers get a 30-day free trial for the movie service, which then migrates to a monthly fee.
 This auto renews, but you can cut the chord at any time, without penalty.
-Fill your boots and it works out as a sweet deal.

-For less than a tenner you gain access to films at exactly the same time they debut on Sky's various Pay movie channels.
-Time your buy-in correctly and you can take big advantage of the broadcaster's comprehensive Hollywood deals, goggleboxing everything from White House Down to The Croods.
+The same goes for movies.
+Time your buy-in correctly and you can take big advantage of the broadcaster's comprehensive Hollywood deals, goggleboxing everything from Guardians of the Galaxy to The Grand Budapest Hotel.

 Films here inevitably appear before they land on rival services such as Netflix and Amazon, and shortly after the DVD/Blu-ray release window.

-Content is themed by genre: Disney, All-Time Greats, Action, Comedy, Family, Crime and Thriller, Sci-Fi, Horror, Drama, Romance, Indie and Classics.
+Content for movies is themed by genre: Disney, All-Time Greats, Action, Comedy, Family, Crime and Thriller, Sci-Fi, Horror, Drama, Romance, Indie and Classics.
 Now TV also curates special Collections, such as Monsters, War and Christmas (when it's that time of the year), and also gets actors and actresses to curate lists of their best movies.

-The service offers recent transmissions of some of Sky's biggest shows, including Game of Thrones and the re-launched 24: Live Another Day.
+The service offers recent transmissions of some of Sky's biggest shows, including The Blacklist, Fortitude and Modern Family.

-While you can watch live streams of select channels (Sky One, Sky Atlantic, Sky Living, Sky Arts, MTV, Fox, Discovery, Disney, Gold and Comdey Central) not all programming appears, due to rights limitations.
+While you can watch live streams of select channels, not all programming appears, due to rights limitations.
 Similarly, boxset availability will churn.

 Typically users have two ways to catch hot shows, either as they're broadcast or from the On Demand library; featured programmes tend to appear within 24 hours of transmission.